AusClimateService/plotting_maps/README.md

 These shapefiles and masks can be used to outline some selected regions, calculate area statistics, or any other use you like.

 More information on [the Australian Community Reference Climate Data Collection @ NCI shapefile collection](https://github.com/aus-ref-clim-data-nci/shapefiles) is in the readme and example notebooks.
 These shapefiles are lightly processed from official sources such as the Australian Bureau of Statistics.
 The shapefiles can be much more precise than we need, so `acs_area_statistics.py` and `acs_plotting_maps.py` automatically simplify the geometries (sometimes from ~1 mm precision) to ~100 m precision.
-Most climate data is only on the scale of kilometres or tens of kilometres,
+Most climate data is only on the scale of kilometres or tens of kilometres.

 You may apply your own shapefiles or masks.
 You may need to rename some columns so that functions work as intended.